benshimonz/V1/README.md

 A pattern may start with a quantifier.
 Any branch of such quantifier must start with an entity (red / blue / yellow).

-Here is another way to represent Q26:
+Here is a fourth way to represent Q26:

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q026-4.png)